SAM121001 - Returns: individuals returns: introduction

 • Revenue Calculation cases where it is necessary to calculate the amount of certain entries

-• Sent back to the taxpayer or agent who submitted it regarding the omissions
+• Sent back to the customer or agent who submitted it regarding the omissions

 Or